mathigon/textbooks/content/euclidean-geometry/content.md

 – not just in the few examples he tried.

-An argument that logically explains, beyond and doubt, why something must be true, is called a __proof__.
+An argument that logically explains, beyond and doubt, why something must be true, is called a [__proof__](gloss:proof).
 In the following courses you will learn a number of geometric techniques, that will eventually allow us to prove _Thales’ theorem_.

 ---
 > id: points
-> sectionId: definitions
+> section: definitions

 ## Geometric Definitions